wp99cp/bachelor-thesis/documentation/docs/pipeline.md

 ## Configuration

-The pipeline is configured using the `config.yaml` file.
+The pipeline is configured using the `pipeline-config.yml` file.

+### What's the difference between `pipeline-config.yml` and the `config.py` file of each step?

+The `pipeline-config.yml` file is used to configure the pipeline and it's steps.
+The `config.py` file of each step is used to configure the step itself.
+The later goes much more into detail and is used for example to configure the model architecture and its hyperparameters.

 ## Special Case Euler